 - rapid breathing

 - rapid or irregular heartbeat

-DNP can also completely cook your insides and cause coma or death.
+Note: DNP can also completely cook your insides and cause coma or death.

 Diuretics for the final touch!

-In 1992 the popular bodybuilder Mohammed ‘Momo’ Benaziza died at the age of 33 in a grand prix contest in Europe.
+Unfortunately, diuretics can cause serious problems.
+In 1992 the popular bodybuilder Mohammed ‘Momo’ Benaziza died at the age of 33 in a Grand Prix contest in Europe.
 The autopsy showed that he was severely dehydrated.
-This case and many others are one of the reasons why people consider diuretics and other magical fat burning pills even more dangerous than anabolic steroids.
+This case and others are the reason why people consider diuretics and the magical fat burning pills even more dangerous than anabolic steroids.

-But who was ‘health’?
+But who was “health”?

-As a result the bodybuilding and the fitness world have changed the idea of a healthy looking body tremendously.
-People refuse to believe that you are anything close to healthy unless you have shredded six pack abs and 18 inches lean arms.
+We prefer to close our eyes in front of obvious wrongs and pretend that the advertisements are telling the truth.
+As a result, the muscle world has changed the idea of a healthy looking body.
+People refuse to believe that you are anything close to healthy unless you have shredded six-pack abs and big arms.

-Image source: http://pixabay.com/;
+Image source: http://pixabay.com/

-Gif source: http://giphy.com/;
+Gif source: http://giphy.com/